Life in the UK Test

 Study note

-Sir Edward Elgar was born in Worcester and is best known for the Pomp and Circumstance Marches.
-March No 1, also called Land of Hope and Glory, is usually played at the Last Night of the Proms.
-Ralph Vaughan Williams was strongly influenced by traditional English folk music, and Sir William Walton wrote everything from film scores to opera.
+Sir Edward Elgar was born in Worcester and is one of England's best-known composers.
+He is most famous for the Pomp and Circumstance Marches.
+The first of these, March No 1, is also known as Land of Hope and Glory and is traditionally played at the Last Night of the Proms, which makes it instantly recognisable to many people.

 Memory tip: Elgar: Pomp and Circumstance (Land of Hope and Glory); Vaughan Williams: English folk.